awsdocs/amazon-lightsail-developer-guide/doc_source/prepare-windows-based-instance-and-create-snapshot.md

 # Creating a snapshot of your Windows Server instance in Amazon Lightsail<a name="prepare-windows-based-instance-and-create-snapshot"></a>

- *Last updated: August 9, 2018*
+ *Last updated: September 3, 2020*

 A snapshot is a copy of the system disk and original configuration of an instance\.
 The snapshot includes such information as memory, CPU, disk size, and data transfer rate\.
 For more information, see [Snapshots in Amazon Lightsail](understanding-instance-snapshots-in-amazon-lightsail.md)\.

 To create a snapshot of your Windows Server instance in Lightsail, first create a backup snapshot\.
 Next, create a second snapshot using a special utility known as System Preparation \(Sysprep\)\.
 Sysprep generalizes the Windows Server installation so that the instance can be backed up as a snapshot\.
 Then, when you create an instance from that snapshot, you have an out\-of\-box experience as if you were running that Windows instance for the first time\.

+To create a snapshot of a Linux or Unix instance, see [Create a snapshot of your Linux or Unix instance in Amazon Lightsail](lightsail-how-to-create-a-snapshot-of-your-instance.md)\.

 **Contents**
 + [Step 1: Create a backup snapshot before running Sysprep](#lightsail-create-a-backup-snapshot)
 + [Step 2: Connect to your instance and shut it down using Sysprep](#lightsail-connect-and-shutdown-instance-using-sysprep)
 + [Step 3: Create a snapshot after running Sysprep](#lightsail-create-snapshot-after-running-sysprep)

-**Note**
-To create a snapshot of a Linux or Unix instance, see Create a snapshot of your Linux or Unix instance in Amazon Lightsail\.

 ## Step 1: Create a backup snapshot before running Sysprep<a name="lightsail-create-a-backup-snapshot"></a>